 Beeswax candles for ambient lighting

 Use beeswax candles in place of tapers or tea lights for added safety.
 Candles in a jar are more stable than taper candles around children and pets.
 They won’t tip over.
-They have a long burn time, making them idea for festive dinners or evenings by the fireplace.
+They have a long burn time, making them ideal for festive dinners or evenings by the fireplace.

-Beeswax jar candles are safe for out door use.
+Beeswax jar candles are safe for outdoor use.
 The jar protects the candle from blowing out in a gust of wind.
 Use it on the picnic table, when camping, or beside the hot tub under the stars.
 Add citronella, neem, or lemon myrtle essential oils to ward off biting insects in the summer.

-Use them for an outdoor wedding
+Use handmade candles for an outdoor wedding

-For the cowboy boot wearing bride and groom, mason jars are the perfect wedding favor or table center piece.
+For the cowboy boot wearing bride and groom, mason jars are the perfect wedding favor or table centerpiece.
 Gather your friends and make all you need in an afternoon to celebrate your special day.